WM Capture 10

 |

-· MPEG-2 and h264 use progressive scan (p) in all
+· MPEG-2 and h264

-cases (30p - progressive is equivalent to 60i - interlaced.
-Most Internet
+use progressive scan (p) in all cases (30p - progressive is equivalent to

-HD movies are broadcasted at 720/60p or 720/30p)
+60i - interlaced.
+Most Internet HD movies are broadcasted at 720/60p or

-· On some older Windows 7 computers H264 Quick Sync
+· On some older

-Media, or MPEG-4 instead)
+for recording.
+Use MPEG-2, Windows Media, or MPEG-4 instead)

 1. Open WM Capture

-No changes are made to your computer settings when opening WM Capture.
+are made to your computer settings when opening WM Capture.

-(Note: on Windows 7 and Vista WM Capture sets
+on Windows 7 and Vista WM Capture sets up your Windows desktop theme to Windows Basic.
+This is necessary to

-Basic.
-This is necessary to maximize your computer performance for
+maximize your computer performance for recording.
+Your regular Windows

-recording.
-Your regular Windows desktop theme will be restored when WM
+desktop theme will be restored when WM Capture closes.)

 2. Mark the video area

-You can do this in two ways:
+this in two ways:

 ·

-- using the Get Video button
+Automatic - using the Get Video button (see image above).

-screen motion detection and captures the motion area of your screen (a
+and captures the motion area of your screen (a motion video for example).

-motion video for example).
-Play your video, then click the Get Video button.
-A
+Play your video, then click the Get

-semi-transparent window is overlapped onto the video area (see the image
+Video button.
+A semi-transparent window is overlapped onto the video

-below).
-You can move or resize this window if you need to fine tune the
+area (see the image below).
+You can move or resize this window if you need

-marked area.
+to fine tune the marked area.

 ·

-- using the Mark Video Window
+Manual - using the Mark Video Window button.
+When you

-on the screen.
 Move and resize this window to mark the recording area.

 3. Begin recording

-Click the Record button to
+Click the Record button to begin recording.

-begin recording.
-The video is now recorded, and a small Preview window
+The video is now recorded, and a small Preview window appears on WM Capture

-appears on WM Capture main screen showing the actual recording.
+main screen showing the actual recording.

-4. Stop recording (manual,
+4. Stop recording (manual, time-out, size-out)

 ·

-Once the recording begins the Record button turns to Stop, and the Play button turns to Pause.
+button turns to Stop, and the Play button turns to Pause.
+You can click Stop or Pause

-You can click Stop or Pause to Stop/Pause recording.
+to Stop/Pause recording.

 ·

-You can setup a Recording Time or a
+can setup a Recording Time or a Recording File Size in Settings.
+Recording

-Recording File Size in Settings.
-Recording stops when either one of these
+stops when either one of these values is reached.

 5. Playback the recording

-To play the last recording click Play.
+last recording click Play.
+To

-To open the storage folder and see all your recordings click the View button.
+open the storage folder and see all your recordings click the View button.

 Note: